xplosionmind/old.tommi.space/_drafts/2020-11-13-Switching-to-Zettelkasten.md

 After this long premise to frame the context of this article and my feelings prior to its conclusion, I will get to the point.

 I believe the most relevant problem, which makes everything else harder, if not impossible, is the case of **knowledge management**.
 I have [a dedicated item](/knowledge "Knowlegde") in [*The Jam*](/jam "The Jam") containing a few insights about the topic, to which up to now I did not pay much attention.
 Now, it is time to start using a great, brilliant system: **Zettelkasten**.
-More on the system later, let's focus of my current note-taking workflow, my necessities and my purpose.
+More on the system later, let’s focus of my current note-taking workflow, my necessities and my purpose.

 <div class="box">
 note: I am writing this post <i>while</i> performing the transition, so what I am keeping note of is helpful also to me, in order to understand my actual needs and scopes.